 2 – Production

 Any production process involves the inflow of resources and the outflow of byproducts and emissions, aside from the final product.
-The goal of the circular economy is to reduce net emission outflows while reducing net virgin inflows.
+The goal of the circular economy of paper is to reduce net emission outflows while reducing net virgin inflows.

 This means that a circular production process does not allow its byproducts and emissions to be released into our ecosystems and go to waste, but instead funnels them back into the production of a new product – be it the same product or something else entirely.
 Equally, in a circular production process virgin resource inputs are replaced with secondary resources, by making use of these outflowing byproducts and recycled materials.